 The M.S.
 Non-Thesis, Community Nutrition Online option is a professionally oriented program for those who wish to expand their knowledge and ability to utilize nutrition research in fields such as school nutrition, extension service, community outreach, the food industry and more.

-In the M.S./Dietetic Intership you'll complete supervised practice hours within healthcare or community-based settings that qualify you to take the registration exam to become a registered dietitian.
-You may pursue either the thesis or non-thesis option.
+In the M.S.
+Thesis/Dietetic Intership you'll complete supervised practice hours within healthcare or community-based settings that qualify you to take the registration exam to become a Registered Dietitian.

 Double Dawgs enables you to complete both your Bachelor's and Master's degrees in 5 years or less.

 Internships, certificates, certifications, and other special programs are available to pursue as part of your graduate degree.

 Student research training spans the basic, clinical and applied sciences.
 Research experiences, courses, internships, certificates, and certifications will prepare you for careers in:

 Our faculty and students have interdisciplinary concentrations involving:

 Courses are offered in traditional classroom settings and a growing number of courses and programs are offered in online and distance education formats.
 Online options include: